 A vehicle is declared a “Total Loss” when the overall repair cost of the vehicle exceeds 75% of its IDV (Insurance Declared Value).
 In such a case, the insurance company will reimburse the current IDV (minus compulsory deductibles) of the vehicle.

-When NOT to claim car insurance
+When should you NOT claim car insurance?

 - NCB (No Claim Bonus)– As the name suggests, is a reward for the insured by the insurer for not filing an insurance claim.